AztechMC/Modern-Industrialization/docs/ADDING_MATERIALS.md

-# Adding Machines
+# Adding Materials
-To add machines, you will need to use a startup script and the events in `MIMaterialEvents`
+To add materials, you will need to use a startup script and the events in `MIMaterialEvents`

 ## Material System